 Combine the milk and lemon juice.
 Measure 1 scant cup of milk.
 Stir in 1 tablespoon of lemon juice or white vinegar.

-Let stand 5-10 minutes.
-Let the mixture stand at room temperature for 5-10 minutes.
+Let stand 5 to 10 minutes.
+Let the mixture stand at room temperature for 5 to 10 minutes.
 When it is ready, the milk will be slightly thickened and you will see small curdled bits.
-(This substitute will not become as thick as regular buttermilk; you will also not notice the curdled bits in your finished recipe.
+This substitute will not become as thick as regular buttermilk; you will also not notice the curdled bits in your finished recipe.

 Use the buttermilk.
 Use this substitute (including curdled bits) as you would buttermilk in your recipe.